scratchfoundation/scratch-link/Documentation/BluetoothLE.md

 ```

 Suppose the SDM finds a peripheral with the name "My Peripheral" and reports that to the client in a
-"didDiscoverPeripheral" notification, then the Scratch Extension chooses to connect to the "My Peripheral" device.
-The
+"didDiscoverPeripheral" notification, then the Scratch Extension chooses to connect to the "My Peripheral" peripheral.
-Scratch Extension will be allowed to contact the following services:
+The Scratch Extension will be allowed to contact the following services:
 - Service 0x1805, the "Current Time" service, with UUID 00001805-0000-1000-8000-00805f9b34fb
 - Service 0x1815, the "Automation IO" service, with UUID 00001815-0000-1000-8000-00805f9b34fb
 - Service 0x1826, the "Fitness Machine" service, with UUID 00001826-0000-1000-8000-00805f9b34fb